Democratic watchman. (Bellefonte, Pa.) 1855-1940, October 25, 1889, Image 8

 Discount for early orders during the dull

 est we have ever shown.
-Prices and a

-good fit guaranteed.
+good. fit guaranteed.

-MonrtcoMERY & Co., Tailors.
+MoxrtcomeERY & Co., Tailors.

-—-—A new marble and granite yard, |
+—--A new marble and granite yard,

 for the manufacture of cemetery work,